mpounsett/nagiosplugin/doc/tutorial.rst

 the warning and critical thresholds expressed as standard Nagios :term:`range`, and the allowed minimum/maximum values.

-The array of :py:class:`Measure` values is held in the :py:obj:`data` attribute.
-This is merely a convention used to hardness some of the predefined methods in the :py:class:`Check` base class.
+The array of :py:class:`Measure` values is held in the :py:obj:`measures` attribute.
+This is merely a convention used to harness the predefined output generation methods in the :py:class:`Check` base class, as described in the next section.

 Generating Output
 -----------------

-Much of the gory details of generating and formatting plugin API compliant output are provided by :py:mod:`nagiosplugin`.
+Much of the gory details of generating and formatting plugin API compliant output are handled by :py:mod:`nagiosplugin`.
 In the simplest case, we leave :term:`range` checking and :term:`performance data` generation to the built-in methods and define just the string returned when everything is OK::